Buildings Breakthrough target: “near-zero emission and resilient buildings are the new normal by 2030”

 Armenia: Urban Development Committee

-France: Ministry of Ecological Transition
+France: Ministry for Ecological Transition and Territorial Cohesion

 (Buildings Breakthrough co-lead)

 Germany: Federal Ministry for Economic Affairs and Climate Action

 Guinea-Bissau: Ministry of Public Works, Construction and Urban Planning

 Japan: Ministry of Land, Infrastructure, Transport and Tourism (MLIT)